arjuntheprogrammer/TSAI-END3/Session11/Task1/README.md

 ---

+## What is BERT?

+BERT (Bidirectional Encoder Representations from Transformers), released in late 2018, is the model we will use in this tutorial to provide readers with a better understanding of and practical guidance for using transfer learning models in NLP.
+BERT is a method of pretraining language representations that was used to create models that NLP practicioners can then download and use for free.
+You can either use these models to extract high quality language features from your text data, or you can fine-tune these models on a specific task (classification, entity recognition, question answering, etc.) with your own data to produce state of the art predictions.

 ## What is question-answering?

 In Question Answering tasks, the model receives a question regarding text content and is required to mark the beginning and end of the answer in the text.